Information on employing a Nanny

 The benefits of using home-based childcare

-- Your child can form a close one-to-one bond with the nanny in the comfort of their own home, with their own toys, books, food and bedroom close by
+- Your child can form a close bond with the nanny in the comfort of their own home, with their own toys, books, food and bedroom close by

-- You can have a high degree of control over your child's routine, diet, activities and play environment
+- You have a high degree of control over your child's routine, diet, activities and play environment

 - Children can be looked after even when unwell, whereas other settings may be reluctant to accept them.